 Since 1992, The Mays has published an annual selection of the best and most exciting new writing and artwork from students at the universities of Cambridge and Oxford.

-The Mays is broader in scope than most university literary projects: it is sold in bookstores and by international delivery, and it is distributed to literary agents.
+The Mays is broader in scope than most university literary projects: it is sold in bookstores and by international delivery.
+The book is also distributed to prominent U.K. literary agents.
 Each year invited guest editors — usually prominent authors, poets or artists — contribute a preface to the anthology and take part in the selection process.

 See HERE for a list of previous student and guest editors.

 Over the years, The Mays has earned a reputation for picking out the brightest new artistic talent.
 Nick Laird was a former student editor, and The Mays is also widely credited for launching the career of novelist Zadie Smith.
 Literary agencies first took notice of Smith after seeing her story ‘Mrs. Begum’s Son and the Private Tutor’ in the 1997 collection.
 When Smith returned to guest edit The Mays in 2001, her quip “maybe in a few years this lot will have me out of a job” offered a proverbial incentive to future contributors.